-Novell Identity Manager.

-Novell eDirectory versions supported by the Identity Manager version in use.

-Novell iManager versions supported by Identity Manager version in use.

-One of the following OS platforms, in a version supported by the Identity Manager and eDirectory version in use:
+- □ NetIQ Identity Manager. - □ NetIQ eDirectory versions supported by the Identity Manager version in use. - □ NetIQ iManager versions supported by Identity Manager version in use. - One of the following OS platforms, in a version supported by the Identity Manager and eDirectory version in use: - Windows

-• Windows

-• Linux
+- Linux

-• Solaris
+- Solaris

-TCP/IP network connectivity.
+- TCP/IP network connectivity.

-A writable replica of the partition that will hold the ASAM System container must reside on the LDAP host server used by the Core Driver.
+- A writable replica of the partition that will hold the ASAM System container must reside on the LDAP host server used by the Core Driver.

-Replicas (full or filtered) of objects that will be covered by a Census Search object (primary Core Driver only).
+- Replicas (full or filtered) of objects that will be covered by a Census Search object (primary Core Driver only).

 The Fan-Out Driver will be configured for the attributes in the following lists.
 If you use filtered replicas, include the attributes shown in the following lists.
 If you add other attributes to the Subscriber filter, you must ensure that they are also available in your filtered replicas.

 Alias Attributes

-Aliased Object Name
+- Aliased Object Name

-• CN
+- CN

-• GUID
+- GUID

 User Attributes

-• CN
+- CN

-Group Membership
+- Group Membership

-• GUID
+- GUID

-Login Disabled
+- Login Disabled

-• Surname
+- Surname

 ASAM-enterpriseUser Attributes

-• ASAM-addTime

-• GUID
+- ASAM-addTime - GUID

 Group Attributes

-• CN
+- CN

-• GUID
+- GUID

-• Member
+- Member

 Organizational Role Attributes

-• CN
+- CN

-• GUID
+- GUID

-Role Occupant
+- Role Occupant

-ГΙР iManager provides a wizard for setting up filtered replicas.
+TIP: iManager provides a wizard for setting up filtered replicas.

-quirements for Workstations Used for Installation and ministration
+4.3.4 Requirements for Workstations Used for Installation and Administration

-workstations used to install, configure, and administer the driver must meet the following tirements.
+The workstations used to install, configure, and administer the driver must meet the following requirements.

-TCP/IP network connectivity

-The ability to run iManager
+- TCP/IP network connectivity. - The ability to run iManager.

-☐ Connectivity to the Identity Vault (eDirectory) tree to be managed by the driver host

-Connectivity to the file system of the computer that is to receive components being installed; if the installation computer is not the same as the target host, a drive must be mapped to the target
+- Connectivity to the Identity Vault (eDirectory) tree to be managed by the driver. - □ If the installation computer runs UNIX, gzip and tar utilities. - Connectivity to the file system of the computer that is to receive components being installed.
+If the installation computer is not the same as the target host, a drive must be mapped to the target host.